amadanso/music-project/README.md

 This section uses iframe tags for a video from youtube as the band requested I put on their site.
 Along with a list of Top 10 Songs.

 Booking section
-Their are two forms in this section as not everyone will be looking to book The Monkees for a wedding, christmas party or festival.
+There are a forms in this section as not everyone will be looking to book The Monkees for a wedding, christmas party or festival etc, also you are able to get in touch with the band if you wish to do so.

 Fontawesome icons

 The use of fontawesome icons was made to add a positive user experience by reinforcing what the different sections they are associated with are for (bookings, icons, etc.)
-Features Left to Implement

 Social Media icons of the band.